leonmavr/chip-8/README.md

        +-----+
 ```
 The emulator uses 3 threads in total.
 More detailed comments on how the fetch-
 decode-execute cycle works are found in the source file `chip8.cpp`.
-Some
-forbidden unoptomised programming was used to write the instruction table but
+Instructions are implemented in a near but non-optimised way but it suffices
-it's my hobby project so I make the rules.
-More comprehensive techninal
+since we typically run on a 500 to 2000 instruction per second clock.
+More
-resources are found in the reference section.
+comprehensive techninal resources are found in the reference section.

 ### 4.3 Implementation quirks